 3- Once the auto-sequence number is selected, the memory location of the first test step can be selected.
-The arrow keys next to the 44M02 LCD are used to select the memory BANK and STATE.
-Once the desired location has been selected, press ENTER.
+The arrow keys next to the 44M01 LCD are used to select the memory BANK and STATE.
+Once the desired location is selected, press ENTER.